kbordon/csharp-week4-code-review-bandtracker/README.md

 | Will allow user to delete a client that no longer visits the salon. | User clicks on client's name on stylist's page.
 User clicks on "Delete" button on client's information page. | User is taken back to stylist page with list of clients without just removed client. |

 ### Known Bugs
+* If entering a name that has a special character such as "$", word will be not be capitalized correctly (Example: "a$ap ferg" becomes "A$AP Ferg")

 ### Contact Me